 Project Lead

-• estimate delivery scope, and deliver on time and on quality
+• Estimate delivery scope, and deliver on time and on quality

-• orchestrate the conversion of the product backlog and roadmap in development tasks, managing the design of them
+• Orchestrate the conversion of the product backlog and roadmap in development tasks, managing the design of them

 • People and head count management